Lee-Chun-Yi/NCKU-Quadrotor-Navigation/Crazyflie 2.1/troubleshooting.md

 ### Case III.
 Drifts After Takeoff

 - This behavior is **considered normal**, often due to pre-existing roll / pitch angle.

-Great!
-Here's the fully **refined and professional English version** of sections 3 and 4 for your `README.md` or `TROUBLESHOOTING.md` file.
-It follows your existing documentation tone and structure:

 ---